-Serbia's GDP/cap is low both because of the relatively low productivity of those employed 4. (respectively, 4.4 and 2.2 times less than the averages for the EU 28, and for NMS), and because of the extremely low level of employment1 (only 38% compared to 46% for EU28 and the NMS on average).
+5. Serbia's GDPpc is low both because of the relatively low productivity of those employed (respectively, 4.4 and 2.2 times less than the averages for the EU 28, and for NMS), and because of the extremely low level of employment1 (only 55.2% compared to 66% for EU28 and the NMS on average, among working-age population).
 While the comparative productivity of the new economy that has developed since the 1990s is undoubtedly closer to historical expectations, it is the high level of inactivity or low-intensity employment, as well as the low productivity of the large and slowly transforming traditional economy that pull Serbia's GDP down.
-For example, Serbia's average total productivity is almost the same as Bulgaria's, but because its employment rate is 10 p.p. higher, Bulgaria's GDP/capita is 37% higher as well (See Table A 1 in Data Appendix).
-The absolute and relative number of decent jobs in Serbia is even lower, with formal employment accounting for only 30% of the population (vulnerable jobs are 2.5 times higher than the NMS average).
-At the same time, much of the informal work (but not all) can be considered as subsistence employment.
-This is why we dedicate a separate sub-section to the analysis of employment in this section.
+For example, Serbia's average total productivity is almost the same as Bulgaria's, but because its employment rate is 10 p.p. higher, Bulgaria's GDPpc is 37% higher as well (See in Data Appendix).
+The absolute and relative number of decent jobs in Serbia is even lower.
+Formal employment accounts for only 40.6% of the working-age population, while remaining 14.6% refers to vulnerable employment.
+Vulnerable employment is 83% higher than the NMS average and much of the informal work (but not all) can be considered as subsistence employment.
+Therefore, we dedicate a separate sub-section to the analysis of employment in this section.